-- (1) Origin and development
+- 1. Origin and development

-- (2) Main features of the Deccan School
+- 2. Main features of the Deccan School

-- (3) Study and appreciation of the following Deccan Paintings: Title Painter
+- 3. Appreciation of the following Deccan paintings:

-nue i annei Jub-Juliou Ragini Pat-hamsika Unknown Ahmadnagar HazratNizamuddinAuliya and Amir Khu sro Unknown Hyderabad Chand Bibi Playing Polo (Chaugan) Unknown GolKonda
+Title Painter Sub-School Hazrat Nizamuddin Auliya and Amir Khusro Unknown Hyderabad Chand Bibi Playing Polo (Chaugan) Unknown Gol Konda

-Unit 3: The Bengal School of Painting and the Modern trends in Indian Art

-(About the beginning to mid of the 20th Centuary)

-- (A) National Flag of India and the Symbolic significance of its forms and the colours. - (B) (1) Introduction to the Bengal School of Painting (i) Origin and development of the Bengal School of painting (ii) Main features of the Bengal School of painting - (2) Contribution of Indian artists in the struggle for National Freedom Movement a)Painting :i) Tiller of the Soil - Nandlal Bose - (3) Study and appreciation of the following paintings of the Bengal school: - (i) Journey's End Abanindranath Tagore - (ii) Rasa-Lila -KshitindranathMajumdar - (iv) Radhika M.A.R.
-Chughtai - (v) Meghdoot Ram GopalVijaivargiya
+Unit 3: (a) The Bengal School of Painting and the Modern trends in Indian Art (About the beginning to mid of the 20th Centuary) 24 Periods (i) National Flag of India and the Symbolic significance of its forms and the colours. (ii) Introduction to the Bengal School of Painting (i) Origin and development of the Bengal School ofPainting (ii) Main features of the Bengal School ofPainting

-(C) The Modern Trends in Indian Art

-Introduction

-(1) Study and appreciation of the following work of Contemporary (Modern) Indian Art

-(a) Paintings:

-- (i) Rama Vanquishing the Pride of the Ocean Raja Ravi Varma

-- (ii) Mother and child Jamini Roy

-- (iii) Haldi Grinders Amrita Sher Gil

-- (iv) Mother Teressa M.F.
-Husain

-- (v) The Vulture KamleshDuttPande

-- (b) Graphic prints:

-- (i) Whirl pool Krishna Reddy

-- (ii) Children SomnathHore

-- (iii) Devi Jyoti Bhatt

-- (iv) Of Walls AnupamSud

-- (v) Man, Woman and Tree K. LaxmaGoud

-- (c) Sculptures:

-- (i) Triumph of Labour D. P. Roychowdhury

-- (ii) Santhal Family RamkinkarVaij

-- (iii) Cries Un heard Amar NathSehgal

-- (iv) Ganesha P.V.
-Jankiram

-- (v) Chatturmukhi AekkaYadaGiriRao
+(iii) Appreciation of the following paintings of the Bengal school: (i) Journey's End - Abanindranath Tagore (ii) Shiv and Sati- Nandla Bose (iv) Radhika - M.A.R.Chughtai (v) Meghdoot - Ram Gopal Vijaivargiya Contribution of Indian artists in the struggle for National Freedom Movement. (b) The Modern Trends in Indian Art Appreciation of the following contemporary (Modern) Indian Art (i) Paintings: (i) Rama Vanquishing the Pride of the Ocean - Raja Ravi Varma (ii) Mother and child - Jamini Roy (iii) Haldi Grinders - Amrita Sher Gill (iv) Mother Teresa - M.F.Husain (ii) Graphic - prints: (i) Children - Somnath Hore (ii) Devi - Jyoti Bhatt (iii) Of Walls - AnupamSud (iv)Man, Woman and Tree - K. Laxma Goud (iii) Sculptures: (i) Triumph of Labour - D. P. Roychowdhury (ii) Santhal Family - RamkinkarVaij (iii) Cries Un - heard - Amar Nath Sehgal (iv) Ganesha - P.V.
+Janaki Ram

-The names of artists and titles of their art work as listed above are only suggestive and in no way exhaustive.
+The names of artists and titles of their artworks as listed above are only suggestive and in no way exhaustive.
 Teachers and students should expand this according to their own resources.
-However, the questions will be set from the above mentioned art works only
+However, the questions will be set from the above mentioned artworks only.